jlmelville/uwot/README.md

 * Only Euclidean distances are supported for finding nearest neighbors.
 You can pass in a `dist` object instead of a data frame.
 Sparse matrices are not yet supported.
-* The smooth k-nearest-neighbor routine (this is separate from the nearest neighbor search itself) is currently written in pure R, so is unnecessarily slow.

 ## License